Joystream/helpdesk/roles/validators/README.md

       }
     ]
 ```
-This identities which valididators are reported "offline".
+These identities which validators are reported "offline".

 **2** `offences.Offence`: